 Borrowers constantly ask if they should pay points or origination fees to buy down a loan.
 Our constant refrain is no, and here are the reasons why:

 1. Borrowers get too little bang for their buck.
 In the current market, paying a point will often only improve the rate by as little as 1/8 percent, and sometimes 1/4 percent.
 For a $600,000 loan, lowering the rate 1/4 percent from 4% to 3.75% lowers the payment by $85 per month.
-This means it will take over 70 months to make up $6,000 in points.
+This means will it take over 70 months to make up $6,000 in points.
 This is too long of a pay-back in our opinion.

 2. Borrowers refinance much more often than they expect.
 Either falling rates or life-events (move-ups, down-sizing, cash-out needs, divorces, etc.) often cause borrowers to refinance long before the points are “recovered” via lower payments.